primeroIMS/primero/doc/getting_started_development.md

 > [!NOTE]
 > If you already have docker and docker-compose, skip this step.
 >
 > Docker can be installed in a number of different ways.
-As we are primarily using docker as a convienent way of running a database locally, it doesn't matter how it is installed.
+As we are primarily using docker as a convenient way of running a database locally, it doesn't matter how it is installed.

 Install docker using apt:
 ```bash